CargoCultScientist/waybacktweet-forensics/README.md

 Portable extraction scripts for recovering deleted or suspended Twitter/X account content from the Wayback Machine.

-This repo seed was generated from the `transcript-lake` recovery workflow and is intended as a clean starting point for a standalone GitHub repository.
+This repository packages the recovery workflow as a standalone Python project for reusable Twitter/X Wayback analysis.

 ## Included Scripts